Definition

 You adopt the [assigned] school of strategy.

-• Consider how their school’s perspective influences your decisions, plans, and positions.
+• Consider how their school’s perspective would be reflected in your strategizing?

 • Weigh up the strengths and weaknesses of your approach.